 We have benchmark data, client relationship data, and evidence-based proof of the success of telemedicine in these partner systems.
 Across the board, we’re able to drive better experiences, data, communication, relationships, and outcomes.
 All of that starts on the client success side.

 Together, we build two-way communication channels; healthcare organizations share their strategic goals with us, and we work hard to make sure the SOC team and the SOC telemedicine platform can meet their needs.
 We’re the conduit of communication with our clients and communication is achieved more effectively this way.
 It’s very relationship oriented and it’s how we turn customers into partners.

 “Much of the innovation that’s driven at this company happens because of this direct line of communication and the great relationships we have with our clients.
-When they tell us what they are looking for, we work to make it happen,” explains Murphy.
+When they tell us what they are looking for, we work to make it happen,” explains Egan.

 Why is the Client Success team so important not only to clients, but also to SOC?